 The roads on Ibiza are generally well maintained, and the island is easy to explore by car or scooter.
 Driving in Ibiza is one of the best ways to discover beaches, viewpoints and small villages across the island.

+Still, every season we see the same mistakes being made by travelers who explore the island on their own.
 To help you prepare, we’ve listed the 6 most common mistakes on the road in Ibiza, along with practical tips.
-Small things that can make a big difference for a relaxed day on the island.

 1. Relying on navigation without offline maps